 A dialog box will appear allowing the user to choose the relevant table to use and then the desired columns containing the data to be used.

+You can use the Open… button to open the table you want to use in case it isn’t already open.